(((Transcription from the class Forging & Building Genuine Solid Self-Esteem.)))

 Game #6: Pessimism and Cynicism

 Sixth is pessimism and cynicism.
 This corresponds with judgment.
 So we have looked at lowered standards and values, judgment, seeking approval and praise, future intentions and aspirations, outside validation, pessimism and cynicism.
 Some people are constantly pessimistic because they think that that makes them look intelligent.
 They're always looking at what could go wrong, being the devil's advocate.
-And they're actually being pessimistic and cynical.
+They're actually just being pessimistic and cynical.
 "Oh, that'll never work.
 See how smart I am.
 Look how great I am because I'm telling you I know what works and doesn’t work."
 People get deep into that pessimism.
 I don't think anybody reading this would be in this category.
 Pessimism and cynicism is another form of false esteem.

 Game #7: Elevated Standards of Perfection